Donald Trump in popular culture: Films

 Trump makes a cameo appearance as the Plaza Hotel owner in the 1992 movie Home Alone 2: Lost in New York.
-He also appeared as a guest in many films and series such as: The Fresh Prince of Bel-Air, The Job, Suddenly Susan, Sex and the City, The Drew Carey Show, Two Weeks Notice, Spin City, The Nanny, The Associate, The Little Rascals, Zoolander, and Eddie.

-Trump: What's the Deal?, was screened twice in New York in July 1991, but was not publicly released until it became available on the Internet in 2015.
+He also appeared as a guest in many films and series such as: The Fresh Prince of Bel-Air, The Job, Suddenly Susan, Sex and the City, The Drew Carey Show, Two Weeks Notice, Spin City, The Nanny, The Associate, The Little Rascals, Zoolander, and Eddie.Trump: What's the Deal?, was screened twice in New York in July 1991, but was not publicly released until it became available on the Internet in 2015.
 In 2005, ABC aired Trump Unauthorized, a biographical television film starring Justin Louis as Trump.
-Although Trump was not involved with the film, he considered it a "great compliment", despite previously threatening to sue the filmmakers if it contained inaccuracies.

-Trump appeared with Rudy Giuliani in the 2005 documentary Giuliani Time.

-You've Been Trumped (2011), a documentary film by Anthony Baxter, follows Trump's efforts to develop a Scottish golf resort.
-When it was announced that the documentary was to premiere on BBC Two television in the UK, on October 21, 2012, Trump's lawyers contacted the BBC to demand that the film should not be shown, saying that it was defamatory and misleading.
-The screening went ahead, with the BBC defending the decision and stating that Trump had refused the opportunity to take part in the film.
+Trump appeared with Rudy Giuliani in the 2005 documentary Giuliani Time.You've Been Trumped (2011), a documentary film, follows Trump's efforts to develop a Scottish golf resort.
+When the BBC announced it would show the film in 2012, Trump's lawyers demanded that the film should not be shown, saying that it was defamatory and misleading.
+The BBC showed the film, defending the decision and stating that Trump had refused the opportunity to take part in the film.

 In 2016, Funny or Die released a parody film called Donald Trump's The Art of the Deal: The Movie with Johnny Depp portraying Trump.
 Trump was also portrayed by Jeff Rector in the 2020 fantasy comedy film Bad President.

 As the October 2015 date featured in the Back to the Future films approached, media outlets began noting similarities between the older version of the Biff Tannen character in Back to the Future Part II and then-presidential candidate Trump.
 Screenwriter Bob Gale said, "Yeah.
 That's what we were thinking about."
 Rolling Stone observes that Biff "resides in a palatial penthouse atop a casino, which bears a striking resemblance to the Trump Plaza Hotel".

 Trump is a character in the 2019 English-Belgian CGI comedy The Queen's Corgi.
-In the film, he and Melania Trump along with their dog Mitzi visits Buckingham Palace to meet Queen Elizabeth.
+In the film, he and Melania Trump along with their dog Mitzi visit Buckingham Palace to meet Queen Elizabeth.

-Games
+The independent biopic The Apprentice, about Trump's early years as a real estate developer and the relationship with attorney Roy Cohn (played by Jeremy Strong) premiered at the 2024 Cannes Film Festival.
+For his portrayal of Trump, Sebastian Stan received Oscar, BAFTA and Golden Globe nominations as Best Lead Actor.
+The Trump campaign denounced the movie as sensationalizing long-debunked lies and said it would be filing a lawsuit.